Types of consent

 - the information is contained in a registry

 - the information in contained in a public record of a quasi-judicial body and is being collected for a purpose for which the record was created

 - the information is in a publication and it is reasonable to assume the individual provided that information to the publication

 - when the information may be disclosed by an organization without consent

 - if the information may be disclosed by an organization without the consent of the individual under section 20: Disclosing Information

-- it is for an award, honor, benefit, scholarship or similar prize
+- it is for an award, honour, benefit, scholarship or similar prize

-- it is necessary to determine a person’s suitability to receive an honor, award or similar benefit, including an honorary degree, scholarship or bursary
+- it is necessary to determine a person’s suitability to receive an honour, award or similar benefit, including an honorary degree, scholarship or bursary

 - it is to create a credit report